chuanbinp/CZ4034-Information-Retrieval/README.md

 # CZ4034 Information Retrieval

 ## Quick Start
-1. Obtain your twitter api keys and fill in the key.csv file.
+1. Obtain your twitter api keys from *https://developer.twitter.com/en* and fill in the key.csv file.
 ```
 access_key,  <your access key>
 access_secret,  <your access secret>